ginkgobioworks/sars-cov-2-synthesis/README.md

 - [Summary of of constructs by protein](genome/ginkgo-covid-summary-by-protein.md), organized based on the [genome structure of SARS-CoV-2](https://www.nytimes.com/interactive/2020/04/03/science/coronavirus-genome-bad-news-wrapped-in-protein.html).
-  This is the easiest entry point based on your proteins of interest.
+  This is the easiest entry point to find constructs for one or more proteins of interest.

 - [Top level summary of ongoing and planned projects](./summary/ginkgo-covid-summary.csv), grouped to provide context and details.
 This is most helpful to get an